jshawtime/saywhatwant/READMES-current/00-PROMPT-MAKER-SYSTEM/README.md

 ### 1. **Open the Viewer**
 Double-click `prompt-viewer.html` to open in your browser.

-### 2. **The Workflow**
+### 2. **The Workflow (ALIVE Mode 2)**

+**Simple version - Just use the web interface:**
+1. Open `prompt-viewer.html` in browser (leave it open)
-1. Have conversation with AI entity
+2. Have conversation with AI entity
-2. Export conversation
+3. Export conversation
-3. Paste into `00-PROMPT-MAKER.md` (LATEST EXAMPLE CONVERSATION section)
-4. Add your feedback in OWNER COMMENT
-5. Message Cursor AI about the results
+4. Paste into the **📥 SUBMIT NEW CONVERSATION** text box
+5. Click **🚀 SUBMIT FOR ANALYSIS** button
+6. Cursor AI monitors logs, sees submission
-6. Cursor updates `prompt-data.js` with new prompt
+7. Cursor autonomously analyzes and updates prompt
-7. Refresh `prompt-viewer.html` in browser
+8. Page auto-refreshes (within 2-10 seconds)
-8. See changes highlighted in green
+9. See new prompt with changes highlighted in green
-9. Click COPY button to get clean text
-10. Paste into `config-aientities.json`
+10. Click COPY button, paste into `config-aientities.json`
-11. Test again
+11. Test new prompt

+**Advanced version - Document feedback:**
+- Optionally paste conversation into `00-PROMPT-MAKER.md` as well
+- Add detailed feedback in OWNER COMMENT section
+- Provides additional context for Cursor's analysis

 ### 3. **Files in This System**